Australia is noted for the production of several varieties of eucalypt honeys, including Blue Gum, Ironbark, Jarrah, Messmate and Stringybark.

 Leatherwood honey has also been shown to contain important antioxidants and trace elements.
 Due to the isolated and difficult terrain, annual production is very limited.
 The honey is commonly sold raw, with minimal processing, in order to retain the very essence of the pristine Tasmanian rainforest.
 From ancient forests that are a relict of mystical Gondwanaland, devotees maintain that Leatherwood honey retains a purity that is unsurpassed!

-Leatherwood honey for sale please see my online shop.
+Find delicious Leatherwood honey for sale in Ben’s Bees shop.